YouTransactor-SAS/mPOS-SDK-Android/README.md

 The uCube lights up by pressing the "ON / OFF" button for three seconds.
 Once the device is on, the payment module can detect it, and initiate the payment process.
 The uCube switches off either by pressing the "ON / OFF" button or after X* minutes of inactivity (* X = OFF timeout).

-The uCube Touch can be lights up exactly like the uCube, but also by using “connect” method of the connexion manager.
+The uCube Touch can be lights up exactly like the uCube, but also by using ` connect`  method of the connexion manager.
 When connection established, the SDK checks the terminal's state, if it 's power off, it turns it ON.

 #### 6.3 Update

 During the life of the terminal, the firmware could be updated (to get bug fix, evolution..), the contact and contactless configuration also could be updated.
 The Terminal's documentation describe how those updates can be done and which RPC to use to do that.
-If you will use our TMS, this can be done transparentlly by calling first the 'mdmCheckUpdate' API to get the TMS configuration and compare it with current versions, then the 'mdmUpdate' to do the update.
+If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  API to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to do the update.

 #### 6.4 System logs